Towns of the Fox River

 Geneva is a stop on the Metra train from Chicago, as are Elgin and Aurora.
 Bicycles can be carried onto the train outside rush hours.

-September, Festival of the Vine in Geneva.
 Sept.
+8-10, Festival of the Vine in Geneva.
+Sept.
 10, Scandinavian Day in South Elgin.
 Oct.
 6-8, Scarecrow Festival in St. Charles.
 Nov.
 24-25, Holiday Homecoming with Electric Christmas Parade in St. Charles.
-December, Christmas Walk in Geneva.
+Dec.
+1, Christmas Walk in Geneva.
+Dec.
+1-2, Holiday House Tour in Geneva.

 Bicycling: The 40-mile, paved Fox River Trail, on the former Chicago, Aurora & Elgin Railway line, follows the Fox River north from Aurora to Batavia, Geneva, St. Charles, Elgin, Dundee and Algonquin.